str-ucture/CoKLIMAx-II/docs/en/_sources/rst_kurs1/02-netcdf-einfuhrung.rst.txt

         # Display the summary DataFrame
         dataset_summary

 In the generated summary, you can see that the file contains **898** valid time steps.
-Since the data represents monthly averages and the file starts with its first time step in January 1950, we now know that the last time step is in October 2024: **(2024 − 1950) × 12 + 10 = 898**.
+Since the data represents monthly averages and the file starts with its first time step in January 1950, we now know that the last time step is in October 2024: **(2024 - 1950) x 12 + 10 = 898**.

+.. _create-a-plot-of-a-month:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 2. Creating a Plot for August 1980